Wong says Australia has 'lot to learn' from NZ on indigenous issues

 "We're allies, we're friends, and we're partners in the region and the world that, as the minister said, is experiencing a much sharper set of challenges."

-Wong gave no further information on any impending changes to the 501 deportation policy, a sore point between the countries that has seen thousands of people deported to New Zealand, despite some spending their whole lives in Australia.
+Wong gave no further information on any impending changes to the 501 deportation policy, a sore point between the countries that has deported thousands of people to New Zealand, despite some spending their whole lives in Australia.

 She said Albanese and Prime Minister Jacinda Ardern had discussed the issues when they met in Sydney last week.